Large cities are among the most popular tourist destinations in the world.

 To show how much you can save with CityPASS, let’s do a working example.

-You choose the following six attractions to visit (all regular prices quoted are for adults):
+You choose the following six attractions to visit (all regular prices quoted are for adults as of November 2021):

 - Intrepid Sea, Air & Space Museum – $33

-The total regular cost of visiting all six attractions is $232.
-But since the cost of a New York CityPASS is $132 for an adult, you'll save a full $100 on all six attractions.
-That's a savings of about 43%.
-For a couple, the savings will be $200.
+The total regular cost of visiting all six attractions is $207.
+But since the cost of a New York CityPASS is $129 for an adult, you’ll save a $78 on all six attractions.
+That’s a sizable savings.
+For a couple, the savings will be $156.
 That can make at least a small dent in an otherwise costly visit to New York City.

 What’s more, you’ll be able to save time that would otherwise be spent standing in line, leaving extra time to take in the rest of the city.
 That alone may be worth it!

-Chicago CityPASS gives you access to seven attractions in the city:
+Chicago CityPASS gives you access to these attractions in the city:

 - Shedd Aquarium (includes priority entry)